 On this trip, there were a few things I was super glad to have.
 Namely:

-My prAna rain jacket
+A good rain jacket

-I got a right before my trip to New Zealand, and I ended up wearing it nearly every day while I was there. prAna is known for making yoga clothing, but they make a ton of other great stuff, too, including comfy pieces perfect for travel.
+I got a right before my spring trip to New Zealand, and I ended up wearing it nearly every day while I was there. prAna is known for making yoga clothing, but they make a ton of other great stuff, too, including comfy pieces perfect for travel.
 Not only did I get lots of compliments on this jacket, but it also kept me dry exactly as promised.